CHAPTER 5

 Standish Against the World

-Traci Weber struggles to kick-start her morning.
+Traci struggles to kick-start her morning.
 She takes a second cup of drip coffee to an oak table that anchors her breakfast nook.
-She rounds up some of the usual suspects to blame for her smartwatch calculating a failing grade for sleep quality.
+She rounds up a couple of the usual suspects to blame for her smartwatch calculating a failing grade for sleep quality.
 Perhaps one-too-many glasses of wine with Karen the previous evening?
-A rerun of a disturbing dream is another possibility.
-As an adult, she can easily escape the nightmare.
-She simply wills herself to wake up.
+Well, that probably did not help.
+But a rerun of a disturbing dream is the more likely possibility.
+As an adult, she can eventually escape the nightmare by willing herself to wake up.
 But there is an early memory that peeks through the fog of time.
 It was so frightening when she was very young.
 Five or six maybe?
 When those fearful visions arose from the delirious fever of childhood viruses: measles, chicken pox, mumps.

 The dream sequence always begins in her parent’s house.
 She stands at the open doorway to her upstairs bedroom.
 The interior of the room is shapeless.
 It is painted darkest black, the shade that masks all contours.
 Her legs are no longer under her control.
 She cannot move.
 There is a growing sense of a malevolence.
 An evil . . . presence; it is the only way she can describe it.
 Even though she cannot see it, she knows it is closing in on her, heightening her fear.
-She screams . . . and wakes in her mother’s soothing arms.
+She screams . . . and finds herself in her mother’s soothing arms.
 It’s not real.
 Just a dream Traci, just a dream.
+But that was half a century ago.
+Now, she wakes alone.

 Seeing that Traci is occupied with her phone, Karen brushes over the absence of a morning greeting as she enters the kitchen.
 She pours the remains of the carafe into a white mug that is decorated with jolly graphics.
 They speak to her pet hates about their state: a rocket ship (waste of the planet’s resources, she thinks), flipflops (plantar fasciitis), alligators (no explanation needed) and the Disney castle (meh!).
 She livens up her drink by stirring in a spoonful of Truvia, and walks from the kitchen into the nook.